-At the date of this paper, it is not a mandatory requirement of the Privacy Act to notify individuals of unauthorized access to or disclosure of their personal information.
-Notification may be appropriate having regard to the Office of the
+It is currently not a requirement of the PDPA to notify individuals of unauthorized access to or disclosure of their personal data.

-New Zealand Privacy Commissioner's guidance on privacy breaches12.
 It is for the customer to determine when it is appropriate for them to notify individuals and the notification process they will follow.